The-Jonsey/streamdeck-editor/README.md

 The right pane is made up of the inputs to define the look and behaviour of a "button", the inputs on that pane are:

-- Action Type - a list of types of action a "button" can perform, which are:
+- Select box for icons/key handlers, these can have their own inputs, the default ones are:
+    - Choose icon - choose the icon to be the background image for that "button" on that page.
+    - Remove icon - remove the icon from the "button".
+    - Text - Set the text to be superimposed over the image, if no image is specified, it will just display the text.

 - `command`: runs a native shell command, something like `notify-send "Hello World"`.
 - `keybind`: simulates the indicated keybind via xdtotool.
 - `url`: opens a url in your default browser via xdg.
 - `switch_page`: to switch the active page to the indicated page.
 - `brightness`: to set the brightness of the streamdeck as a percentage.
 - `write`: write out a provided string via xdotool.

-- Action - the action to run for that type.
-- Choose icon - choose the icon to be the background image for that "button" on that page.
+### Thanks to:

-- Remove icon - remove the icon from the "button".
+- [Ben](https://www.github.com/UniBen) - for the design of the editor
-- Text - Set the text to be superimposed over the image, if no image is specified, it will just display the text
-- Save - saves the button's config to the streamdeck.
+- [cassidoo](https://twitter.com/cassidoo) - for the help with React and Electron